yoshihisa911/Python-Practice1/README.md

-Hotel Practice
+# Hotel Practice

-This is a simple Python practice project for learning Object-Oriented Programming.
+This is a simple hotel management program made with Python.

-Features
+## Features

-Create hotel rooms
+* Create hotel rooms
-Check in guests
+* Check in guests
-Check out guests
+* Check out guests
-Find a room by guest name
+* Find a guest's room
-Automatically assign an available room by room type Display the status of all rooms
+* Automatically assign an empty room
+* Show all room information

-Classes
+## Classes

-HotelRoom
+### HotelRoom

-Represents a single hotel room.
+Stores information about one hotel room.

-Hotel
+### Hotel

-Manages multiple hotel rooms and guest operations.
+Manages all hotel rooms.

-How to Run
-python hotel.py
-Purpose
+## Purpose

-This project was created to practice Python classes, objects, methods, loops, and basic exception handling.
+I made this project to practice Python classes and object-oriented programming.